PranavBhatP/streaklit/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any changes or improvements.
+Here is a list of upcoming features for this project you can contribute to:
+- Building a chrome extension to automatically track website visits, rather than having the user manually enter data.
+- Feature where user can save all his/her online achievement data such as images of certificates or screenshots as proof.
+Provides a location to consolidate this data, allowing users to produce them at will, when required.
+-

 ## License